This Movie Review is the Brain Child of so many different personalities!!!

 Normally, you’d be right, but not today.

 Today he’s riding to the local mortuary to drop something off.
-We’re right in the middle of a funeral of a young (non-Asian) boy and the mortuary’s proprietor Montgomery Dark (The Shawshank Redemption’s Clancy Brown) is giving an unusually peppy eulogy considering it’s the funeral of a little boy.
+We’re right in the middle of a funeral of a young (non-Asian) boy and the mortuary’s proprietor Montgomery Dark (Clancy Brown- The Shawshank Redemption, Promising Young Woman) is giving an unusually peppy eulogy considering it’s the funeral of a little boy.

 The funeral ends.